SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 "I liked it too," Pinkie said bashfully.
 "Would've liked it more if I wasn't worrying the whole time."

-"I'm sorry I pretended to be asleep, let me make it up to you?"
+"I'm sorry I about that, let me make it up to you?"

 "How?"